 People living with diabetes may experience several complications, especially if their blood sugar levels are not under control.
 A common complication of diabetes is diabetic neuropathy.

 Diabetic neuropathy refers to nerve damage.
-Diabetic neuropathy can occur in different parts of the body but is most common in the legs and arms.
+Diabetic neuropathy can occur in different parts of the body.
+However, it is most common in the legs and arms.

 When nerve damage occurs in these outer limbs, doctors call it diabetic peripheral neuropathy.

 When diabetic peripheral neuropathy affects the legs, it means that the nerves there are no longer functioning properly.
-As well as pain, a person may feel numbness and tingling.
+Along with pain, a person may also feel numbness and tingling.

 People who experience diabetic peripheral neuropathy have a higher risk of developing serious complications in their feet or legs, including injuries or amputation.